cu-mkp/geo-analysis-fr640/maps/README.md

 *Please only add public domain maps*

-`maps to find.md` includes other historical maps of Toulouse, France, that have not been downloaded yet, or are difficult to access.
+`maps-to-find.md` includes other historical maps of Toulouse, France, that have not been downloaded yet, or are difficult to access.